alettieri/itil-notes/ServiceDesign.md

 * Manage resources
 * Work with service owners and other process managers
 * Monitor and Report on Performance
-* Identify improvements for Continous Service Integration
+* Identify improvements for Continuous Service Integration
 * Work with CSI manager and process owner to review and prioritize improvements
 * Make improvements to process implementation

-## Process Practictioner
+## Process Practitioner

 Carries out the process